Non-profits for emergency aid in Anoka

 - Support for single parents in the county, ranging from food to information on low income housing.

 - Many other services are administered, and find financial help from Community Aid.

 Human Service Center is the main government social service agency in Anoka County.
 They offer the very low income and working poor access to several government and public assistance programs.
 They range from resources such as food stamps to LIHEAP energy bill assistance.
 Additional resources can address housing needs, provide assistance to senior citizens or the unemployed, and may offer cash grants or general assistance for basic living needs.
 More information on public assistance in Anoka County.

 Anoka County Economic Assistance Department may offer financial help.
 For those residents that have spent 30% of their income on housing costs, the agency may offer government grants for rent or utility/heating bills.
 The applicant needs an eviction notice or shut off letter from their energy company.
 They may also offer money to pay for up to one month of a security deposit, or offer loans for rental or mortgage payments.

-Catholic Charities (phone (763) 441-6288) may offer referrals to financial aid, a thrift store, and basic needs such as clothing, food, a sliding fee community clinic and more.
+Catholic Charities (phone (763) 441-6288) may offer referrals to financial aid.
+There is also a thrift store, and basic needs such as clothing, food, a sliding fee community clinic and more.

 Minnesota Assistance Council for Veterans (MACV) only supports veterans in Anoka County.
 The government will issue grants for housing expenses such as rent, utilities or a security deposit for a new apartment.
 Other non-material assistance will be credit counseling, emergency shelter, and applications to VA benefits.
 (612) 726-1327